Welcome to Writtle Neighbourhood Plan web site.

 PLEASE LET US HAVE YOUR COMMENTS here at Add your Comments please.

-Formal Planning Application for The New Community Centre, Pre-school and Residential Development was validated by Chelmsford City Council on 5th May 2017 and the standard consultation expiry closed 5th June 2017, the Statutory Expiry date is 4th August 2017.
+Formal Planning Application for The New Community Centre, Pre-school and Residential Development was validated by Chelmsford City Council on 5th May 2017 and the standard consultation expiry closed 5th June 2017, the Statutory Planning Period Expiry date is 4th August 2017, although Planners can apply for an extension to deal with issues arising from the Consultation.

-This proposal will provide a development of 10 Flats and 3 Houses to fund the provision of a new COMMUNITY CENTRE and PRE-SCHOOL on the site, gifted by Essex County Council to the Parish free of charge.
+This proposal will provide a development of 10 Flats and 3 Houses to fund the provision of a new COMMUNITY CENTRE and PRE-SCHOOL on the site, gifted by Essex County Council to the Parish free of charge, subject to clawback conditions if Community Use ceases.